Eric Kettani

-Early years
+Early life

 Kettani grew up in Kirtland, Ohio and attended High School in nearby Mentor, Ohio at Lake Catholic High School.
 At Lake Catholic, Kettani was a three-year letter winner in football and was the News-Herald Player of the Year and the Cleveland Plain-Dealer Defensive Player of the Year as a senior, he was also named First-team All-Northeast Ohio and earned all-state honors.

 College career

 Kettani attended the United States Naval Academy and graduated in 2009.
 He played for the Navy Midshipmen football team from 2006 to 2009.
 In his last three seasons with the Midshipmen, Kettani rushed 395 times for 2,091 yards, a 5.3-yards-per-carry average, and scored 15 rushing touchdowns.

 Professional career

-New England Patriots
+New England Patriots (first stint)

-The New England Patriots signed Kettani as an undrafted free agent following the 2009 NFL Draft, he was later placed on the Reserve/Military list.
+The New England Patriots signed Kettani as an undrafted free agent following the 2009 NFL draft, he was later placed on the Reserve/Military list.
 In 2011, he was signed to the Patriots' practice squad, however he was recalled to the Navy.

 On February 14, 2012, Kettani re-signed with the Patriots.
 He was released on August 31 for final roster cuts before the start of the 2012 season, but signed to the team's practice squad again.
 He was released on September 4.